jdaddario/josh-s-open-data-adventure/README.md

 # josh-s-open-data-adventure
-This data is publishe under a Creative Commons Attribution-ShareAlike 4.0 International Public License
+This data is published under a Creative Commons Attribution-ShareAlike 4.0 International Public License